-Geoffrey D. Miller was born in 1949 in Ohio in the United States.
+Geoffrey D. Miller was born on October 8, 1949 in the United States and is a citizen of the United States.
 Miller joined the United States Army in 1972 and rose to the rank of Major General (MG).
 Among the positions he held in the U.S. Army were assistant chief of staff for operations, and deputy commanding general, Eighth U.S. Army, in Korea, and deputy chief of staff for personnel and installation management.
-Relevant to the current investigation, Miller was commander of Joint Task Force-Guantánamo (JTF-GTMO) from November 2002 until April 2004,1 at which point he became Deputy
+Relevant to the current investigation, Miller was commander of Joint Task Force-Guantánamo (JTF-GTMO) from November 2002 until April 200414 -- a time period which during which all three plaintiffs in these proceedings (Nizar Sassi, Mourad Benchellali and Khaled Ben Mustapha) were detained at Guantánamo.
+Miller left Guantánamo to become Deputy Commanding General of Detention Operations in Iraq, a position he held until 31 July 2006.15 As commander of JTF-GTMO, MG Miller oversaw both military intelligence and military police functions, during which time the number of detainees peaked at 680 persons.16 Miller was also responsible for all U.S. detainee operations and interrogation operations in Iraq.